butla/bultrowicz.com/cd-with-angularjs-commits.rst

 version onto the last commit to make the log look nicer, but it would force a developer to ``pull --rebase`` after each push to origin, so it's... crazy.

-And finally, the step that uses the above script in my Snap setup looks like this:
+Finally, the step that uses the above script in my Snap setup looks like this:

 .. code-block:: bash